Package 'mirai'

 ...

 (optional) additional arguments passed through to daemon.
-These include ‘autoexit’, ‘cleanup’, ‘maxtasks’, ‘idletime’, ‘walltime’ and ‘timerstart’.
+These include ‘asyncdial’, ‘autoexit’, ‘cleanup’, ‘maxtasks’, ‘idletime’, ‘walltime’ and ‘timerstart’.

 retry

-[default TRUE] if TRUE, then a task where the daemon crashes or terminates unexpectedly will be automatically re-tried on the next daemon instance to connect.
-In such a case, the mirai will remain unresolved but status will show ‘online’ as 0 and ‘assigned’ > ‘complete’.
-To cancel a task in such a case, use saisei(force = TRUE).
+[default FALSE] logical value, whether to automatically retry tasks where the daemon crashes or terminates unexpectedly on the next daemon instance to connect.
+If TRUE, the mirai will remain unresolved but status will show ‘online’ as 0 and ‘assigned’ > ‘complete’.
+To cancel a task in this case, use saisei(force = TRUE).
 If FALSE, such tasks will be returned as ‘errorValue’ 19 (Connection reset).

 token